A NOTE ABOUT THIS ARTICLE

 Do I need a lawyer for my VA appeal?

 The Veterans Administration does not require you to hire a lawyer for your appeal.
 However, we highly suggest you at a minimum consult with a qualified lawyer about appealing.
 The VA appeal process is confusing, complicated, and there are thousands of federal regulations that govern the Veterans Administration.
 Hiring a VA certified disability attorney can give you the resources to win your claim.
-Woods & Woods will often hire experts to prove you are entitled to VA benefits.
-That is something that many VSO’s and other veterans advocates just simply can’t do.
+Woods & Woods will work with doctors and mental health professionals to prove you are entitled to VA benefits.

 Can I afford a lawyer for my VA appeal?